manasa-arun/python/content/en/Tips/how-to-extract-numbers-from-a-string-in-python.md

 Whether you are automating a Python script and want to extract specific numerical figures from a CSV file, a data scientist who needs to separate complex digits and figures from given patterns,

-a python enthusiast who wants to learn here is the solution with python programing code examples
+a Python enthusiast who wants to learn here is the solution with Python programing code examples

 ## List comprehension: using(split, isdigit)